Educators, Students and Parents in America – We Understand Your Struggle

 If you are on Twitter, I would love to connect with you and learn from you.
 Please connect with me @mrsjudynguyen.
 And for any and all help with your remote learning needs, Konica Minolta and All Covered are here to help.

-For more information on remote learning tips and tricks – register for our upcoming G Suite and Office 365 on April 9!
+For more information on remote learning tips and tricks – watch our recorded virtual event on G Suite and Office 365.

 Eighth Broadband Progress Report, https://www.fcc.gov/reports-research/reports/broadband-progress-reports/eighth-broadband-progress-report